sighmon/homekit-hcsr501/README.md

 The flag defaults can be overridden by handing them in at runtime:

 * `-pin=23` The pin your HC-SR501 sensor is connected to
-* `-dev` This turns on development mode to return a random temperature reading without needing to have a HC-SR501
+* `-dev` This turns on development mode to return a random motion response without needing to have a HC-SR501

 e.g. to override the pin run: `go run homekit-hcsr501.go -pin=18` or `./homekit-hcsr501 -pin=18`